 Some other examples of the free rider problem

 1. Trash Pick Up

-If there is trash on a public beach, and someone starts picking up the all the trash, then everyone benefits from the cleaner beach.
-However, this creates the incentive for people to not care about throwing trash since someone else will take care of their mess.
+If there is trash on a public beach, and someone starts picking up all the trash, then everyone benefits from the cleaner beach.
+However, this creates an incentive for people to not care about throwing trash since someone else will take care of their mess.